TheRealJake12/Kade-Engine-Community/README.md

 A goal I want is this to be well documented so if someone doesn't understand something, they can look in docs!

+**Feel free to use this code for your own projects.
+Steal it.
+Borrow it.
+I don't care.
+As long as you improve, thats totally ok!.
+Hope you learn something**

 ### How To Build From Source

 This is a not to in-depth guide to build the game and get your mod going or to contribute to the engine